 Writing a business plan in recruitment has always played a crucial part in the interview process for a number of recruitment agencies around the world.

-Last week, I published an article about how recruiters who have been affected by COVID-19 can find a role today.
-In the article, I mentioned that arriving at an interview armed with a comprehensive business plan before you’re even asked will no doubt set yourself apart from other recruiters.
+Arriving at an interview armed with a comprehensive business plan before you’re even asked will no doubt set yourself apart from other recruiters.

 In this article, we share a step-by-step guide outlining how to create a comprehensive business plan.
 We walk through the key components and include examples.